Are you thinking about having your wedding in your backyard (or in someone else’s backyard)?

 One of the main benefits of having your wedding in a backyard or on private property is that you have much more flexibility with your schedule for the day.

 With many venues, your ceremony has to be at a specific time.
 If things are running late, too bad!

-By having the wedding at your own house or at the home of a family member or friend, you don’t have to stress as much of your hair and makeup run 20-30 minutes late. you will still want wan’t to keep your guests waiting for a long time but there is a lot more wiggle room in the schedule when having a backyard wedding.
+By having the wedding at your own house or at the home of a family member or friend, you don’t have to stress as much about your hair and makeup running 20-30 minutes late.
+You still don’t want to keep your guests waiting for a long time but there is a lot more wiggle room in the schedule when having a backyard wedding.

 A sample timeline for a backyard wedding would look like this:

 - 1:45 pm – Hair and makeup complete (photos in robes with the bridal party)